-- The natural beauty of lakes in Italy, Austria, Germany, and Slovenia
+- Discover the natural beauty of lakes in Italy, Austria, Germany, and Slovenia on an escorted tour

-- Lakes that inspired history, culture and industrial innovations
+- Read more about Europe’s lakes that inspired history, culture and industrial innovations

 Europe is home to some spectacular scenery, famous for its powerful rivers and mighty mountains, but some of the most beautiful places to visit are its lakes.
 Nearly every country has its own particular region renowned for its lakes, meaning that wherever you go you’re never far away from jaw-dropping beauty and a host of fun outdoor activities.
 Here are some of Europe’s prettiest lakes for you to visit on our tours.